geospatialeco/GEARS/Intro_RS_Lab7.md

 ### Objective

-The objective of this lab is learn how to evaluate image classification results and conduct an accuracy assessment using independent validation data.
+The objective of this lab is to learn how to evaluate image classification results and conduct an accuracy assessment using independent validation data.

 ----------